Njisanes9/Power_BI/README.md

   - **Group/Grouping or dicing** - divides query results into groups.
   - **Summarize/Summarizing** produces single value result.
 Typically, numeric columns are summarized by using summarization methods(sum, count etc)

+*Fields* is a collective term that is used to describe a model resource *that can be used to configure a visual*.
+The three model resources that are fields include:
+- Columns
+- Hierarchy levels
+- Measures

+**Columns** are used to filter, group, and summarize column values.
+**Hierarchy levels** are based on columns, they can be used filter and group but not summarize.
+Report authors can summarize the column that the hierarchy level is based on, provided that it's visible in the **Fields** pane.

+**Measures** are designed to summarize model dat; they can't be used to group data.
+Measures can be used to filter data in one special case: to use a measure to filter a visual when the visual

+# Describe Power BI model fundamentals

+**Data model** is a query-able data resource that's optimized for analytics.

+**Analytic query** provides a query result from a model that's easy for a person to understand especially when visualized.
+Analytic query has 3 phases that are executed in this order Filter, Group, Summarize.

+**Tabular model** A Power BI model is a tabular model.
+A tabular model comprises one or more tables of columns.
+It can also include relations, hierarchies and calculations.

+**Star schema design** is highly recommended an optimized and easy-to-use tabular model.
+Star design is a mature modeling widely adopted by relational data warehouse.
+It requires you to classify model tables as either dimension or fact.
+Dimension tables describe busines entities; the things you model.

+**Table storage mode** is model in Power BI.
+The storage mode property can be either **Import, DirectQuery** or **Dual** and it determines whether table data is stored in the model.
+- **Import**  Queries retrieve data that's stored, or cached, in the model.
+- **DirectQuery** - Queries pass through to the data source.
+- **Dual** - Queries retrieve stored data or pass through to the data source.
+Power BI determines the most effient plan, striving to use cached data whenever possible.

+# DESIGN A SEMANTIC MODEL IN POWER BI